-Anyone can accompany you to the hospital, but they will not usually be allowed into the room when you have your MRI scan.
-Please note that we do not have childcare facilities, so we ask that you do not to bring small children with you unless accompanied, whilst you have your scan.
+Anyone can accompany you to the hospital but they will not usually be allowed into the room when you have your MRI scan.
+Please note that we do not have child care facilities so we ask that you do not bring small children with you unless accompanied whilst you have your scan.

-What happens during my MRI scan?
+What will happen during my MRI scan?

 During the scan you will lie on the scanning table with the area of your body being scanned in the centre of the tube.

-Equipment known as a coil will be placed on your abdomen and pelvis.
+Equipment known as a coil will be placed over the area being scanned.
 The purpose of the coil is to improve the quality of the MRI images.

 Once you are comfortable and in the correct position, it is important that you remain very still during the scan, as any movement will affect the quality of the pictures.

-You will be given a buzzer to press in case you need to contact the radiographer during the scan.
+You will be given a buzzer to press in case you need to contact the Radiographer during the scan.

-The radiographer will be able to see you through a window during the scan and will talk to you through an intercom in between the pictures.
+The Radiographer will be able to see you through a window during the scan and will talk to you through an intercom in between the pictures.
 Throughout the scan you will hear repeated loud banging, buzzing and tapping noises which stop and start.

-These noises are normal during an MRI scan, and we will provide you with earplugs and headphones to protect your ears.
-You will be asked to hold your breath for a short period of time for most of the pictures.
+These noises are normal during a scan and we will provide you with earplugs and headphones to protect your ears from some of the noise.
+You may be asked to hold your breath for a short period of time for some of the pictures.

-Is an MRI scan safe?
+Is MRI safe?